 The University of Otago/Te Whare Wānanga o Otāgo, New Zealand’s first university, was founded in 1869 and celebrates its 150th anniversary in 2019.
 This blog was run by historian Ali Clarke from 2013 to 2017, as she researched and wrote a new history of the university.
-The book Otago: 150 years of New Zealand’s first university, will be published by Otago University Press in late 2018.
+The book Otago: 150 years of New Zealand’s first university, was published by Otago University Press in December 2018.
 You can read a little more about the project in this Otago Bulletin article.

 From 2018 this blog is being managed by the Hocken Collections and includes contributions from University of Otago history students.

 Check out the bibliography page for a list of published books and articles relating to the history of the university, and the memoirs & biographies page for a list of publications about university people.